chapmanbe/pyConTextNLP/README.md

 pyConTextNLP can be downloaded from the Downloads page here on the negex Google Code project.
 Alternatively, it can be downloaded from the pypi repository http://pypi.python.org/pypi/pyConTextNLP.
 Since pyConTextNLP is registered with pypi, it can be installed with easy_install or pip:

 easy_install pyConTextNLP
 pip install pyConTextNLP

 The only listed dependency is NetworkX and easy_install should also install this for you, if it is not already installed.
 However, there is optional functionality that is dependent on pygraphviz.
 I do not yet have this worked into the setuptools script.

 ## Code Structure

-The original code used in the JBI is in the top level pyConTextNLP package.
-A simplification of this original algorithm that uses [http://networkx.lanl.gov/ NetworkX] is in the subpackage pyConTextNLP.pyConTextGraph. pyConTextGraph is what is currently being developed by us and is what is described here.
+The code has been modified substantially since the code base used for the JBI publication.
+In the current version, pyConTextNLP corresponds to pyConTextGraph in previous versions.
+This code uses [http://networkx.lanl.gov/ NetworkX] to structure the relationship between targets and modifiers in the markup.

 The package has three files:

 * *itemData.py*.
 This is where the essential domain knowledge is stored in 4-tuples as described in the paper.
 For a new application, this is where the user will encapsulate the domain knowledge for their application.
 * *pyConTextGraph.py*.
 This module defines the algorithm
 * *pyConTextSql.py*.

 ## How to Use